 This Citi Premier is a great travel card that earns Citi Thank You (TY) points.
 Its value truly lies in its earning potential.
 It earns 3x TY points on five categories: airfare, dining, gas, groceries, and hotels.
 This five-category earning structure is one of the best among mid-tier travel cards.
 Therefore, the Citi Premier is a stronger earner than the Sapphire Preferred, especially for international travelers.
 However, domestic flyers and hotel dwellers might like the Sapphire Preferred more.

 Like the Sapphire Preferred, this card has a $95 annual fee (NOT waived the first year).
 Citi is also offering a sign-up bonus worth 60,000 TY points, which can be earned by spending $4,000 within the first three months.

 The Sapphire Preferred is the better card for those who want travel benefits and insurances.
 This is because Citi dropped all the benefits from their cards in September 2019.
 Unfortunately, the Citi Premier was one of the biggest victims.

 The Chase Sapphire Preferred has been on the market since 2009.
 Since its introduction, this card remains a balanced and well thought out stalwart, especially for those with low travel and dining spend, as well as those who are new to points and miles.

 The Sapphire Preferred was my first true foray into the points and miles world.
 It’s one of my favorite cards for those who are starting out.
-I had this card as my main Chase UR-earning card for over a year and have returned to it upon starting graduate school.
+I had this card as my main Chase UR-earning card for over a year and have returned to it after the COVID-19 pandemic began.

 Apply Today: Chase Sapphire Preferred